swiftuiux/swiftui-loop-videoPlayer/README.md

 **Workarounds and Best Practices**
 *Pre-Check the URL With HEAD*

-If you want to ensure that a URL is valid before passing it to AVPlayerItem, use for example a simple HEAD request via URLSession to check for a valid 2xx response.
+If you want to ensure that a URL is valid before passing it to the component (AVPlayerItem), use for example a simple HEAD request via URLSession to check for a valid 2xx response.

 ```swift
 func checkURLExists(_ url: URL) async throws -> Bool {